informalsystems/hermes/guide/src/query_connection.md

 ## Query the connection end data

-The connection end data can be queried with the `query connection end` command:
+Use the `query connection end` command to query the connection end:

 ```shell
 USAGE: